Packaging as Storytelling: How Brands Use Boxes to Communicate Identity

-The customer first encounters a product through its packaging, which serves as the initial point of contact.
+The customer first encounters a product through its packaging, the initial point of contact.
 The box becomes visible to people before they touch the item or read about it.
 This first look creates an impression.
 Brands use packaging to develop their unique brand identity because it has become essential for brand recognition.

 How Packaging Influences the Way Customers See a Brand